 Free, one-to-one support sessions are available with our IT volunteer at the library.
 Please contact the library for more details, to check availability and to book your place.

-We have a range of fair trade gift items and bags for sale in the library.
+We have a range of fair trade gifts, locally made ceramics and wooden items and handmade locally sourced unique jewellery among other products on sale in the library.

-Storytime for pre-school children is held on Friday mornings during term-time, from 10am to 10.30am.
+Storytime for pre-school children is held on Friday mornings from 10am to 10.30am.